Categories

 The first two photos were taken with my iPhone, while the last three were taken with my Canon EOS R.

 Tomorrow is Memorial Day, and the weather is looking up.
-I will need to get used to this rainy biome, but so far I cherish it (just not the bears or moose!).
+I will need to get used to this rainy biome, but so far I cherish it.

 The view from my temporary neighborhood near sunset.
 May 26, 2023, at 9:19 p.m.